sabre-io/vobject/doc/usage_3.md

 A few notes about the examples:

-1. The assumption for every example, is that the vObject source has been included.
+1. The assumption for every example, is that the VObject source has been included.
 2. It's also assumed that `use Sabre\VObject` has been called to import the VObject namespace.
 3. Short-array syntax is used everywhere, which requires PHP 5.4.
 If you are still on PHP 5.3, replace `[...]` with `array(...)` where appropriate.

-### Creating vcards.
+### Creating vCards.

-To create a vcard, you can simply instantiate the vCard component, and pass the properties you need:
+To create a vCard, you can simply instantiate the vCard component, and pass the properties you need:

 ```php